Digital Speech and Debate e Championship

 My history in the activity includes competing in parliamentary debate and extemp, coaching and judging a lot of extemp, PF, LD and some other IEs, policy and congress along the way.
 I've coached both champs and people who are lucky to win rounds, and respect both.
 I coached at Milton Academy, Newton South HS and Lexington HS in that order.

 All: Racist, ableist, sexist, trans- or homophobic, or other directly exclusionary language and conduct is an auto-loss.
-Debate the debates, not the debater.
+Debate the arguments, not the debater.
 I will apply my own standards/judgment, it's the only way I can enforce it.

 LD: I did a lot of LD in the late 90s until the mid 2000s, then mostly stopped, then started again at Lex and coached them for about eight years.
 So I'm comfy with both older-school framework debates and the LARP/policy arguments my kids mostly ran.